asimwe1/rust_chatapp/site/guide/0-introduction.md

 [Flask](http://flask.pocoo.org/),
 [Bottle](http://bottlepy.org/docs/dev/index.html), and
 [Yesod](http://www.yesodweb.com/).
 We prefer to think of Rocket as something new.
-Rocket aims to be fast, easy, and flexible while offerring guaranteed safety and security where it can.
+Rocket aims to be fast, easy, and flexible while offering guaranteed safety and security where it can.
 Importantly, Rocket also aims to be _fun_, and it accomplishes this by ensuring that you write as little code as needed to accomplish your task.

 This guide introduces you to the core, intermediate, and advanced concepts of